1. Summary of these Commercial Terms

 - 26.4. we are not responsible for the proper and/or complete transmission of the information contained in any electronic communication or of the electronic communication itself nor for any delay in its delivery or receipt.
 Security measures have been implemented to ensure the safety and integrity of our Services.
 However, despite this, information that is transmitted over the internet may be susceptible to unlawful access and monitoring; and

-- 26.5. finally, our limited liability applies to all and any kind of loss which we can possibly contract out of under law, including direct, indirect, consequential, special or other kinds of losses or claims which you may suffer.
+- 26.5. finally, our limited liability applies to all and any kind of loss which we can possibly contract out of under law, including direct, indirect, consequential, special, loss of profits, or other kinds of losses or claims which you may suffer.